 A ½-cup serving of avocado offers up approximately 15% of your daily intake.
 Other dark green vegetables such as broccoli, asparagus, and mustard greens aren’t far behind.
 They supply approximately 13-22% of the daily recommended folate intake.
 (Estimates courtesy of the National Institute of Health.)

 Many grain products, such as bread and cereal, are fortified with folic acid.
 However, as previously noted, the body will potentially synthesize and absorb folic acid less efficiently than folate.
 For this reason, consuming fortified foods may not necessarily increase the levels of L-methylfolate your body needs.
+It’s always best to go for natural, whole, unprocessed foods.

 If you tend to consume plenty of folate-rich foods, then you are likely well on your way to adequate folate consumption.
 However, we all need a bit of a B-vitamin boost now and again.
 This is especially true for expecting mothers.
 You can safely increase your folate intake if you carefully avoid supplements labeled folic acid—look instead for methylfolate, a superior form of folic acid for most.